mgrybel/Udacity-Full-Stack-Web-Developer/ToDo-List-App/README.md

 * `source env/bin/activate` to activate the venv
 * `python -m pip install -r requirements.txt` to install dependencies.
 For Mac users, if you face difficulty in installing the `psycopg2`, you may consider intalling the `sudo brew install libpq` before running the `requirement.txt`.
 * `python3 app.py` to run the app (http://127.0.0.1:5000/ or http://localhost:5000)
-* `deactivate` to de-activate the virtual environment
+* `deactivate` to deactivate the virtual environment